fbn-1/Final_Software-/DEPLOYMENT.md

    - OPENAI_KEY (your OpenAI API key)

 6. Create a Postgres instance in Render: New -> Postgres Database.
 Copy the DATABASE_URL and paste into the service env.
 7. Deploy the service.
+The build command above will build the frontend into `frontend/build` during deploy.
 After the service is running, open the Render console and run migrations:
    - In Render Shell: npm run migrate

 8. Verify the /health endpoint: https://your-backend.onrender.com/health